Mintbase/Grants-Program/README.md

 ## :level_slider: Levels

-The W3F Grants Program offers different grant levels to help you best depending on your current stage.
+The Mintbase Grants Program offers different grant levels to help you best depending on your current stage.

 ### :hatching_chick: Level 1 (= InstaGrants)<!-- omit in toc -->